HugCls/GHRM/README.md

 # GHRM

-2025-03-28: "The greatest miracle is to be alive." - Thich Nhat Hanh
+2025-03-29: "You were put on this earth to achieve your greatest self, to live out your purpose, and to do it courageously." - Steve Maraboli